 There was an Antiquari (not Old Antiquari) that was also a Hollco import, and was fume top and rusticated.
 I think it was only around for a couple of years.

-Stem logo's.
 Castello still occasionally put rhinestones in the mouthpieces, just to maintain it's value as a trademark.
 It's not on many pieces.
-I've also seen a couple of pipes with both the white bar and the rhinestone.
+The black dot logo is used on Castello pipes with white Lucite stems.

 Shape numbers.
 Shape numbers are all 2 digits.
 A 2 in front indicates a "fancy" interpretation, a 3 in front means that the carving is somehow unique.
 I don't know when the change was made, but currently, a π symbol is used instead of the 3xx.
 I've only seen this on Sea Rocks, but that doesn't mean anything.

 Hollco Rohr begins distribution in the mid to late 1960's when they take over the Wally Frank Company.